sebastian89n/tech-notes/Courses/Dive into Ansible - content/Ansible - 6 - Playbooks.md

-> Playbooks in Ansible are YAML files that define a series of tasks to automate configuration, deployment, or orchestration.
+> **Playbooks** in Ansible are YAML files that define a series of tasks to automate configuration, deployment, or orchestration.
 They specify which hosts to target and what actions to perform using modules, variables, and control structures.

+>**Ansible handlers** are special tasks that run only when notified by other tasks, typically used for actions that should happen only if something changes — like restarting a service after a config file update.
+They help make playbooks more efficient and idempotent by avoiding unnecessary operations.
+Handlers are defined like regular tasks but are triggered with `notify`.

 - Ansible Playbooks utilise YAML, as human reaedable, data-serialisation language
 - Easy to use, easy to read, great for collaboration